Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: Introduction

-However, fully autonomous exploration inside underwater caves presents significant challenges, navigation is difficult without GPS, while poor visibility, backscattering, and silt disturbances hinder perception.
+However, fully autonomous exploration inside underwater caves presents significant challenges: navigation is difficult without GPS, while poor visibility, backscattering, and silt disturbances hinder perception.
 Thus, uninformed exploration, as often done by AUVs in open-water ecological surveying and mapping tasks~\cite{manderson2020visionbasedgoalconditionedpoliciesunderwater}, is quite challenging.
 For autonomous navigation inside underwater caves~\cite{richmond2020autonomous,yu2023weakly}, it is important to be aware of the entry and exit directions as well as a semantic understanding of existing navigational markers, when available.
 More specifically, underwater caves explored by humans are augmented by a line (string), referred to as the \emph{caveline}~\cite{exley1986basic}, which extends from the entrance through all the major sections of the cave.
-Other, navigational markers such as \emph{arrows} and \emph{cookies}~\cite{abdullah2023caveseg} indicate the closest path to the exit (arrows' directions) and the presence of landmarks and/or divers (cookies).
+Other, navigational markers such as \emph{arrows} and \emph{cookies}~\cite{abdullah2023caveseg} indicate the closest path to the exit (arrows' directions) and the presence of landmarks and/or divers (cookies); real-life examples and demonstrations are provided in the the supplementary video.
 The caveline, together with the navigational markers, provides a 1D retraction of the 3D environment, indicating the orientation and distance from the entrance of the primary passages.